 Field work in a public or private setting with related readings and an analytical paper under the direction of a faculty member.
 Students initiate the project and secure the permission of an appropriate instructor.
 Normally one course in an appropriate subfield is taken prior to the internship.
 P-POI.

-Associate Chair Michaelle Browers
+Chair Michaelle Browers

 Provost and Professor Rogan Kersh